On A List of Movie Reviews

 8/20:

-An overrated movie on many levels with toned-down content, Almost Famous sinks in a rock 'n' roll
+An overrated movie on many levels with toned-down content, Almost Famous sinks in the rock 'n' roll

 vat of saccharine crap.

-For two hours, Cameron Crowe goes full-on in his delivery of cutesy bullshit just to make everything be "it's all good"
+For two hours, Cameron Crowe goes full-on in his delivery of cutesy bullshit just to make everything to be "it's

+really believe him?
 The worst character of the film is Penny Lane who's played by Kate Hudson.
-She's white trash
+She's white

 The only actor who comes away unscathed is Philip Seymour Hoffman.
 He's good as Lester Bangs who got sick

-the truth, Cameron Crowe didn't want to admit it, preferring to tell a Disney story of rock 'n' roll fun through
+well the truth, Cameron Crowe didn't want to admit it, preferring to tell a Disney story of rock 'n' roll fun